thirdcake/learn-grav-ja/src/pages/08.advanced/09.grav-development/03.grav-17-upgrade-guide/index.md

 Because of this, we added new configuration option `system.strict_mode.blueprint_compat: true` to maintain old `validation: strict` behavior.
 It is recommended to turn off this setting to improve site security, but before doing that, please search through all your forms if you were using `validation: strict` feature.
 If you were, either remove the line or test if the form still works.

+> [!Note]
-! **NOTE:** This backwards compatibility fallback mechanism will be removed in Grav 2.0
+> This backwards compatibility fallback mechanism will be removed in Grav 2.0

 ### Environments and Multi-Site

+> [!Warning]
-!!!! **Important:** Grav 1.7 moves [environments](../../04.environment-config/) into `user://env` folder.
+> **重要：** Grav 1.7 moves [environments](../../04.environment-config/) into `user://env` folder.
 The old location still works, but it is better to move environments into a single location future features may rely on it.

 Grav 1.7 also adds support for [Server Based Environment Configuration](../../04.environment-config/#server-based-environment-configuration) and [Server Based Multi-Site Configuration](../../05.multisite-setup/#server-based-multi-site-configuration).
 This feature comes handy if you want to use for example docker containers and you want to make them independent of the domain you happen to use.
 Or if do not want to store secrets in the configuration, but to store them in your server setup.